LIKP0/My-tiny-research/README.md

 # My-tiny-research
-I will try to share my research here, especially the challenges and experiences.
+I will try to share my research here, especially the challenges.

 I hope my mistakes and experiences can help you as much as possible. 😄